feature-image

 Police haven’t found Biffle’s burglar yet

-In early January, a burglary was reported at the Biffle residence.
+On January 8, a burglary was reported at the Biffle’s Mooresville residence.
 Reportedly, the thief stole $30,000 and NASCAR memorabilia.
 Since then, there have been multiple calls for action against the people involved.
-There was a slight development in the case a week ago.
-CCTV footage caught the face of the person who broke into Biffle’s home.
+And there was a slight development in the case a week ago.

 ADVERTISEMENT